Flickering Multi-Armed Bandits: Performance Guarantees

 \subsection{Regret for FMAB with i.i.d.
 Erd\H{o}s--R\'enyi Graphs}

-We first analyze our algorithm (Section \ref{sec:algorithm}) in the i.i.d. setting, where a new graph $G_t$ is sampled at each round.
-In the exploration phase (Phase I), the agent performs a \emph{lazy random walk} for a predetermined length $T_0$.
+We first analyze our algorithm (Section \ref{sec:algorithm}) under i.i.d. graph evolution.
+During the exploration phase (Phase I), the agent performs a \emph{lazy random walk} for a predetermined length $T_0$.
 The goal of this phase is to collect enough samples to identify the optimal arm $a^*$, which has the highest mean reward $\mu(a^*)$.
 We define the minimum sub-optimality gap as $\Gap \triangleq \min_{a \ne a^*} (\mu(a^*) - \mu(a))$.

-The analysis of this phase depends on the model.
-In the homogeneous $\Psi^{\mathrm{ER}}_{\mathrm{hom}}(n,p)$ model, the exploration walk can be analyzed via its \emph{expected} transition kernel $\bar{W} \triangleq \E{W_t}$.
-Because the graphs are re-sampled i.i.d. at every step, the long-run behavior of the walk is captured by this single, averaged kernel.
-The model's symmetry ensures $\bar{W}$ is symmetric and reversible with a uniform stationary distribution $\pi(a) = 1/n$.
-This allows for a clean regeneration argument (Appendix \ref{sec:app-er-homo}), i.e., we show the walk has a constant probability of ``forgetting" its past and jumping to a random arm, which guarantees all $n$ arms are covered efficiently.
+In the homogeneous setting, $\Psi^{\mathrm{ER}}_{\mathrm{hom}}(n,p)$, the exploration walk is characterized by its expected transition kernel $\bar{W} \triangleq \mathbb{E}[W_t]$.
+Because the environment re-samples the graph independently and every potential edge shares the same probability $p$, all nodes are statistically indistinguishable.
+This inherent symmetry ensures that $\bar{W}$ is a symmetric and doubly stochastic matrix, which implies a uniform stationary distribution $\pi(a) = 1/n$.
+We analyze this process using a \textit{regeneration} argument (Appendix \ref{sec:app-er-homo}), showing that the walk has a constant probability of resetting its dependence on the past and jumping to a random arm.
+This ``forgetting" property guarantees that the walk covers all $n$ arms efficiently.

-This analysis is not applicable in the heterogeneous $\Psi^{\mathrm{ER}}_{\mathrm{het}}(n,\{p_{ij}\})$ model, as the expected kernel $\bar{W}$ is no longer symmetric.
-Our analysis (Appendix \ref{app:er-heterogeneous}) therefore uses a \emph{uniform typicality} argument.
-This shows that, with high probability, the \emph{realized} graph $G_t$ at \emph{every} step is not pathological; its properties (like degrees and cuts) are sharply concentrated around their expected values.
-This ensures the \emph{realized} walk $W_t$ still mixes efficiently, allowing for uniform coverage.

-Both analyzes lead to the same asymptotic regret structure, which we present in a unified theorem.
-The navigation cost in this theorem matches the policy defined in Section \ref{sec:algorithm}.
+This symmetry-based approach is not applicable to the heterogeneous case, $\Psi^{\mathrm{ER}}_{\mathrm{het}}(n,\{p_{ij}\})$, where the expected kernel $\bar{W}$ is generally not symmetric due to the non-uniform edge probabilities.
+Instead, our analysis (Appendix \ref{app:er-heterogeneous}) utilizes a uniform typicality argument.
+We prove that, with high probability, the structural properties of the realized graph $G_t$ at every round are sharply concentrated around their expected values.
+This concentration ensures that even without global symmetry, the realized walk mixes efficiently across the action space to maintain the uniform coverage required for identification.
+These two distinct analyses culminate in a unified regret structure.
+This result accounts for both the exploration cost of the lazy walk and the navigation cost of the policy defined in Section \ref{sec:algorithm}.
+We formalize these findings in the following theorem.